vectara/hallucination-leaderboard/README.md

 # Hallucination Leaderboard

 Public LLM leaderboard computed using Vectara's Hallucination Evaluation Model.
+This evaluates how often an LLM introduces hallucinations when summarizing a document.
 We plan to update this regularly as our model and the LLMs get updated over time.

 Last updated on November 1st, 2023